Skip to main content

 The University of Reading’s learning capture system is called YuJa.
 Your lecturers can use YuJa to:

-• Record live teaching sessions such as lectures or seminars in over 170 teaching rooms
+• Record live teaching sessions such as lectures

 • Create short screencasts and videos